Individual Resource Games and Resource Redistributions: Conclusions

 \section{Conclusions}

 We presented a class of games of resources that exploits the formalisms and reasoning methods for resource-sensitive logics.
-The language of Linear Logic allows us to represent in an harmonious way simultaneous resources, deterministic and non-deterministic choice, and crucially, resource-transforming capacities.
-A resource is a formula of Linear Logic.
+The language of Linear Logic allows us to represent in an harmonious way simultaneous resources, deterministic and non-deterministic choice, and resource-transforming capacities.

 In individual resource games, each player of a game is endowed with a multiset of resources and has an objective represented by a resource.
-In this context, we studied studied three decision problems, the first of which is to decide whether a profile is a Nash equilibrium.
+In this context, we studied three decision problems, the first of which is to decide whether a profile is a Nash equilibrium.
 Some profiles that are not equilibria can have desirable outcomes from the point of view of an external authority.
 Some equilibria can have outcomes that are undesirable.
 We thus studied redistribution schemes which can be used by a central authority to enforce some behavior, either by disincentivizing a behavior or incentivizing a behavior.
 This yielded two related decision problems: rational elimination and rational construction of profiles.
 We illustrated the models and the decision problems with two examples.

 We considered dichotomous or parsimonious preferences, and showed striking algorithmic differences when the logic employed admits or not the weakening rule.